 Overweight dogs

-Dogs that are overweight or obese are more likely to develop heat-related illness because of the increased insulation the fat cells provide and increased heat they generate from mild exercise.
+Overweight or obese dogs are more likely to develop heat-related illnesses because of the increased insulation the fat cells provide and the increased heat they generate from mild exercise.

 Senior dogs

-A dog is considered to be a senior over the age of five for large breeds such as a great dane.
-However, smaller breeds such as Chihuahuas generally live longer and are not considered to be seniors until about age eight.
-Senior dogs are more sensitive to temperature and may have underlying medical conditions such heart or lung diseases, which makes them more likely to develop heatstroke.
+For large breeds such as Great Danes, a dog is considered to be a senior over the age of five.
+However, smaller breeds, such as Chihuahuas, generally live longer and are not considered seniors until age eight.
+Senior dogs are more sensitive to temperature and may have underlying medical conditions such as heart or lung diseases, which makes them more likely to develop heatstroke.

 Puppies